-Since the student model is often shallower than the teacher, a layer-selection strategy is required to specify which teacher layer is matched to each student layer.
+Also, a layer-selection strategy is required to specify which teacher layer is matched to which student layer.

-Recently, researchers have explored various layer-selection strategies.~\citet{patientkd} match the student's layers to evenly spaced teacher layers; \citet{alpkd} learn an attention mechanism over the teacher's layers; \citet{railkd} match the student's layers to randomly selected layers from the teacher, in order; and \citet{minilmv2} matches the last student layer to a teacher layer close to the end.
-Overall, there lacks consensus on the best strategy for layer selection, and different strategies often result in unexpectedly similar performance.
-For example,~\citet{patientkd} reports roughly 0.5 points of difference in accuracy between different layer-selection strategies, and~\citet{tinybert} reports roughly 1-2 points difference in accuracy\footnote{Evaluated on GLUE dev set on MNLI-m/mm and MRPC, excluding CoLA since it is highly sensitive.}.
+Traditionally, researchers have explored various layer-selection strategies.~\citet{patientkd} match the student's layers to evenly spaced teacher layers; \citet{alpkd} and~\citet{universal} learn an attention mechanism over the teacher's layers; \citet{railkd} match the student's layers to randomly selected layers from the teacher, albeit in sorted order; and \citet{minilmv2} match the last student layer to a teacher layer close to the end.

-In this work, we observe an intriguing phenomenon that the layer-selection strategy does not affect intermediate-layer matching for KD (much).
-Surprisingly, even matching teacher layers to the student in \textit{reverse} order yields similar performance to forward matching.
-However, we do see that intermediate-layer matching (regardless of the layer-selection strategy) helps KD, compared with no intermediate-layer matching.